Labour and Social Justice – The Electoral Alternative: Pre-history/Association WASG

 The party emerged from the association "Wahlalternative Arbeit und soziale Gerechtigkeit e.
 V." which had been founded on 3 July 2004.
 The association itself had started as the merger of the groups Initiative Arbeit und soziale Gerechtigkeit (mainly by Bavarian union representatives) and the Wahlalternative ("Electoral Alternative", founded by people in Northern and Western Germany).
 Both groups had been founded in reaction to the government politics as laid down in the Agenda 2010 programme of the governing "Red-Green" coalition, which they consider as too neoliberal.
 The first meeting of the Wahlalternative took place on 5 March 2004 in the Berlin headquarters of the Confederation of German Trade Unions (DGB).

-The association had 4,056 members on 11 September 2004, the number rising to over 6,000 members shortly before Christmas 2004.
 The first organisation in one of the states was founded on 17 July 2004 in the Saarland; the first convention in North Rhine-Westphalia took place on 17 October 2004, and it was decided to take part in the 2005 regional elections in that state in spite of the party's unclear financial situation.

 The association WAsG e.
 V., the party's "birthplace", continued to exist along with the party; its future purpose had still not been determined.
 It may be transferred into a political foundation similar to the ones kept by other German political parties.